Thomas Jenner (judge): Life

 In July 1688 he was promoted to the common pleas.
 But the Glorious Revolution soon involved him.
 On the night of James II's flight Jenner was one of those who endeavoured to escape to France with the king.
 The king's general pardon to him and money were stolen at this point from his chambers in Serjeants' Inn; and he was captured at Faversham and brought to Canterbury.
 Early in January 1689 he and others prisoners were committed to the Tower of London, charged with subverting the Protestant religion and the laws and liberties of the kingdom.
 They were admitted to bail, but the Convention parliament voted that Jenner was principally concerned in the arbitrary proceedings under James, and he was committed to the custody of the sergeant-at-arms.
 He was released when parliament was prorogued in January 1690.
 In 1691, when the Act of Indemnity was passed, Jenner was excepted from its provisions, but no proceedings were then taken against him.

 In November 1691 one of his sons was given into the custody of a messenger of parliament for circulating libels against the right of William and Mary to the crown.
 Jenner was then charged with having levied fines in James's reign to the amount of £3,000 on dissenters without returning the money into court.
 Jenner pleaded the general pardon from the king, which had been stolen; special mention was said to be made there of those fines, which had supposedly gone direct to the king.
 The plea was allowed, and the prosecution failed.

 Expelled from the bench by William III's government, Jenner resumed his practice at the bar.
-He died at his house at Petersham on 1 January 1707, and was buried in St Peters Church, Petersham, with a tablet to his memory, with his arms, and an inscription composed by his daughter Margaret, Lady Darnell.
+He died at his house at Petersham on 1 January 1707, and was buried in St Peter's Church, Petersham, with a tablet to his memory, with his arms, and an inscription composed by his daughter Margaret, Lady Darnell.